-The Mailbox Storage Management feature uses native Exchange entry points to identify and take action on admin or user defined email messages / email attachments from Exchange mailboxes, helping to manage Exchange storage and leverage the Mimecast archive directly from the Exchange mailbox.
+The Mailbox Storage Management feature uses native Exchange entry points, to identify and take action on admin or user defined email messages / email attachments from Exchange mailboxes.
+This helps manage Exchange storage, and leverages the Mimecast archive directly from the Exchange mailbox.

 Mailbox Storage Management can be defined to take one of the following storage management actions:

 |The full message including attachments is completely deleted from the Exchange Mailbox.|

 |Yes||The message body and attachment components are removed from the message, leaving behind a small message skeleton linking to the Mimecast archive.|

 The message attachment(s) are removed from the message, leaving behind the message body and a small skeleton of the attachment(s) linking to the Mimecast archive.